 Materials and Compatibility

 Dispensing tips are typically made from materials such as stainless steel, plastic, or Teflon.
 The material choice depends on the compatibility with the dispensing fluid and the desired level of durability.
-It’s essential to select a tip material that is compatible with the fluid being dispensed to avoid contamination or chemical reactions.
+It’s essential to select a material type that is compatible with the fluid being dispensed to avoid contamination or chemical reactions.

 Choosing the Right Dispensing Tip